praj-bellakka/tp/docs/DeveloperGuide.md

 - `preloadDatabase()` Preloads the database using data from the text file.

 ![](diagrams/FoodDatabase_Classes.png)
-The diagram above showcases the relationships between `FoodDatabase` and various components.
+The class diagram above showcases the relationships between the `FoodDatabase` class and various components.

 ---